When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 Questions submitted bys at short notice.
 They must be, in the opinion of the , of an urgent and important nature. must be given at least four hours’ notice before they have to answer.
 These questions are normally asked immediately after .

-The time set aside each week (usually 2.30 to 3.30pm on Mondays and 2 pm to 3 pm on a Tuesday) fors to question about their ’ work.
+The time set aside each week (usually 2.00 to 3.30pm on Mondays and Tuesdays) fors to question about their ’ work.
 The questions asked in the are known as .
 They are submitted by MLAs and then randomly selected by computer.
 Questions selected but not answered orally, during the time allowed, receive a written answer from the Minister.
 See .

 When a government asks theto vote yes or no on a single political question